-Initial I had another special festival dish for the third day.
+Initially I had another special festival dish for the third day.
 Since I ended up making two laddos, I decided I should make these Boondi Laddos.
 Amma somehow never makes it herself.
-So this was a first attempt for us both.
-Even though I don’t prefer eating laddos as such, I sort of ended up liking the Motichoor laddu.
-It’s very juicy!
+So this was the first attempt for us both.
+Even though I don't prefer eating laddos as such, I sort of ended up liking the Motichoor laddu.
+It's very juicy!

 Making the batter for the boondis

 Mixing in food colours of green and orange

 Besan / Bengal Gram flour - 2 cups

 Water to make the batter - 1/2 - 3/4 cup approx. (The consistency should be flowing one)

 Food Colour Orange and Green